 “I grew up listening to early Billy Joel, Supertramp, Squeeze, XTC, and a lot of 80s bands”, says Jeff.
 “I think that reflects in my songs – I try to make them complex enough to be interesting, both lyrically and musically, so that people come back again to listen”.

-His talents have been recognized with a FACTOR Canada New Talent Award, three honorable mentions in international songwriting competitions and a profile on Song Talk Radio (“The Scope” at Ryerson) and Rogers TV.
+His talents have been recognized with a FACTOR Canada New Talent Award, three honourable mentions in international songwriting competitions and a profile on Song Talk Radio (Ryerson University Radio) and Rogers TV.

-Jeff is currently working on film and TV music, and just finished a short film “Reed” (2017) and a television ad.
+Jeff is currently working on film and TV music, and has composed music for several short films and TV ads.
 His music is available for licensing internationally, and he is available for performances, reviews and interviews.